How to Draw Wet Anime Hair Step by Step

 Conclusion

 The steps to drawing wet anime and manga hair are not much different from drawing normal (dry) hair in the same style.
 The main characteristics of wet looking hair are less volume and downwards pointing hair clumps.
-You can also add a few water drops to further show that the hair is wet.
+You can also add a few water drops to further help show that the hair is wet.

 For more similar tutorials see: